30 Best Twitter Accounts for Web3 Developers to Follow

 16. Nader Dabit

-Over his career, Nader has been a web developer, mobile developer, and AWS cloud developer before finally leaping into Web3.
-He is now a Developer Relations Engineer at Edge & Node, the team behind the Graph Protocol.
-Nader has authored some incredible free developer guides for those interested in Web3, including The Complete Guide to Full-Stack Web3 Development, The Complete Guide to Full-Stack Ethereum Development, and The Complete Guide to Full-Stack Solana Development.
+Nader has written several free developer guides for those interested in Web3, including The Complete Guide to Full-Stack Web3 Development, The Complete Guide to Full-Stack Ethereum Development, and The Complete Guide to Full-Stack Solana Development.

 17. Oliver Jumpertz